 - Shared direction and culture We have a shared vision, strategy and culture.
 This is based on transparency, equity, equality and human rights, diversity and inclusion, engagement, and understanding challenges and the needs of people and our communities in order to meet these. - Capable, compassionate and inclusive leaders We have inclusive leaders at all levels who understand the context in which we deliver care, treatment and support and embody the culture and values of their workforce and organisation.
 They have the skills, knowledge, experience and credibility to lead effectively.
 They do so with integrity, openness and honesty. - 3.
-Freedom to speak up We foster a positive culture where people feel that they can speak up and that their voice will be heard. - Workforce equality, diversity and inclusion We value diversity in our workforce.
-We work towards an inclusive and fair culture by improving equality and equity for people who work for us.
-Governance, management and sustainability We have clear responsibilities, roles, systems of accountability and good governance.
-We use these to - Governance, management and sustainability We have clear responsibilities, roles, systems of accountability and good governance.
+Freedom to speak up We foster a positive culture where people feel that they can speak up and that their voice will be heard. - 4.
+Workforce equality, diversity and inclusion We value diversity in our workforce.
+We work towards an inclusive and fair culture by improving equality and equity for people who work for us. - Governance, management and sustainability We have clear responsibilities, roles, systems of accountability and good governance.
 We use these to manage and deliver good quality, sustainable care, treatment and support.
-We act on the best information about risk, performance and outcomes, and we share this securely with others when appropriate.
-Description: - Partnerships and communities We understand our duty to collaborate and work in partnership, so our services work seamlessly for people.
-We share information and learning with partners and collaborate for improvement.
-Learning, improvement and innovation We focus on continuous learning, innovation and improvement across our organisation and the local system.
-We - 7.
-Learning, improvement and innovation We focus on continuous learning, innovation and improvement across our organisation and the local system.
+We act on the best information about risk, performance and outcomes, and we share this securely with others when appropriate. - 6.
+Partnerships and communities We understand our duty to collaborate and work in partnership, so our services work seamlessly for people.
+We share information and learning with partners and collaborate for improvement. - Learning, improvement and innovation We focus on continuous learning, innovation and improvement across our organisation and the local system.
 We encourage creative ways of delivering equality of experience, outcome and quality of life for people.
-We actively contribute to safe, effective practice and research 8.
-Environmental system was a provided and account of the provided and the provided and account of the provided account of the provided and account of the provided account of the provided - Environmental sustainability sustainable development We understand any negative impact of our activities on the environment and we strive to make a positive contribution in reducing it and support people to do the same.
+We actively contribute to safe, effective practice and research - 8.
+Environmental sustainability sustainable development We understand any negative impact of our activities on the environment and we strive to make a positive contribution in reducing it and support people to do the same.

-X - Regulated Activities Regulations 2014 Related Regulations: Well-led X - Can also consider from Regulated Activities Regulations 2014 Quality Stateme Capable, Environmental Shared Workforce equality, Governance, Partnerships Learning, improvement sustainability compassionate Freedom to lirection and diversity and management and and inclusive speak up CQC Related Regulations culture inclusion and sustainability communities and innovation development leaders Reg 6: Requirement where the service х provider is a body other than a partnership Reg 7: Requirements relating to registered х managers Reg 9: Person-centred care Reg 10: Dignity and Respect х Reg 11: Need for consent Reg 12: Safe care and treatment х х х х Reg 13: Safeguarding service users from buse and improper treatment Reg 14: Meeting nutritional and hydration needs Reg 15: Premises and equipment Reg 16: Receiving and acting on complaints х х Reg 17: Good governance х х Reg 18: Staffing х Reg 19: Fit and proper persons employed Reg 20: Duty of candour
+X - Regulated Activities Regulations 2014 Related Regulations: Well-led X - Can also consider from Regulated Activities Regulations 2014 Capable, Workforce equality, Partnerships improvement sustainability - compassionate Freedom to direction and diversity and management and and inclusive speak up CQC Related Regulations culture inclusion and sustainability communities and innovation Reg 6: Requirement where the service provider is a body other than a partnership Reg 7: Requirements relating to registered Reg 9: Person-centred care Reg 10: Dignity and Respect Reg 11: Need for consent Reg 12: Safe care and treatment Reg 13: Safeguarding service users from buse and improper treatment Reg 14: Meeting nutritional and hydration Reg 15: Premises and equipment Reg 16: Receiving and acting on complaints Reg 17: Good governance Reg 18: Staffing Reg 19: Fit and proper persons employed Reg 20: Duty of candour